ionic-team/enterprise-couchbase-lite/website/docs/usage.md

 ### Compatibility

 The new protocol is <strong>incompatible</strong> with CouchDB-based databases.
-And since Couchbase Lite 2 only supports the new protocol, you will need to run a version of Sync Gateway that <a href="compatibility-matrix.html" class="page">supports it</a>.
+And since Couchbase Lite 2 only supports the new protocol, you will need to run a version of Sync Gateway that supports it.

 To use this protocol with Couchbase Lite 2.0, the replication URL should specify WebSockets as the URL scheme (see the "Starting a Replication" section below).
 Mobile clients using Couchbase Lite 1.x can continue to use <strong>http</strong> as the URL scheme.